sebig3000/NDimensionalArray/README.md

 ## Usage

 The constructor takes the sizes into the individual dimensions.
 Its elements are stored internally in an linear array in row-major order (last index increments first).
 Therefore one dimensional and multidimensional indexed getters & setters to access the elements are implemented.

 ## Getting Started

-Simply download this repository and add it to your project!
+Simply download this repository and add it to your project as a new package!
 Done!

 ## TODO